abenkoula71/indian-food-react/README.md

 Open [http://localhost:3000](http://ocalhost:3000) toview it i h It correctly bundls React in producono
 Your app is read to behu.o/ate-rc-ap/docdeplyment) forme **Note: ths is  -wayoperation.
-Once yoconfiguriochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
+One yoconfiguriochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiurationfileand teransitivedepeecie (webpak, Babel,ESL int,et right intoyour project so you have full control over them.
 All of the commands excet `ejet` wil still wrk, but they ill